 So how do you make a horrifying user experience?
+A ghoulish GUI?
 Follow these simple guidelines:

 - Auto-play videos on your webpages.
 This instantly adds atmosphere and an element of fun to your site.
 To ensure the fun never ends, try embedding one of the many “1-hour version” videos you can find on YouTube, and loop it when it ends!